quintus-sertorius-blue/BlueSertorius/_posts/2020-04-26-weaponOfMassDistraction.md

 >
 > The solution is called [Firefox Focus](https://support.mozilla.org/en-US/kb/focus) and is available on iOS and Android.

-### From mindless to purposeful search ###

-*You unlock the phone with a reasonable objective.
-You want to understand how to froze the marvelous rib-eye you just bought in the most effective way, without ruining it.
-So you get your dumb-phone out of your pocket and while your eyes are searching for the Safari icon, you get a glimpse of the messaging app.
-A quick look doesn't hurt anybody, does it?*

-The phone is designed to keep the user glued to the screen for the maximum amount possible.
-The way they do it is to keep many shiny things on the same spot so that when you get sick of some content, you immediately pass to other applications.
-The danger is that when you open the phone with a purpose in your mind, you might get distracted in the journey and forget what the search was all about!

-What we want is trying to implement a way to minimize this phenomenon of bad serendipity so that when we search something we only get what we were looking for.
-Here are the ways to do this on the iOS.

-1. Do not let applications float on your screen.
-Icons are like candies.
-Put every application in a folder with other ones.
-2. Do not pack every folder on one screen.
-I find myself restless when I look at such chaos.
-Put each folder on one separate screen so that you minimize distraction.
-3. To open an application you will use the text-search, so that when you look at something you don't just tap it with your finger but you will have to write it.
-4. Disable the "suggestion" (seriously, **fuck your suggestions dear nerds**) on the automatic search.
-You don't want to open up the search for driving directions and being shown messaging, browsing and social media apps.

-> To open application, stop tapping and start typing.

 ### Change the home and lock screen to something bland ###

 We humans are very simple creature.
 We see a shiny thing and we try to catch it.
 As we said earlier, our objective is not to rely always on willpower but mainly to reduce the "firepower" of the dumb-phone.